William Gay (author)

-William Elbert Gay (October 27, 1941 – February 23, 2012) was an American writer of novels, short stories and essays.
+William Elbert Gay (October 27, 1941 – February 23, 2012) was an American novelist, and author of short stories and essays.

 Early life

 Gay was born in Hohenwald, Tennessee.
 After high school, Gay joined the United States Navy and served during the Vietnam War.
 After returning to the States, he lived in both New York City and Chicago before returning to Lewis County, Tennessee, where he lived from 1978 until his death.

 Even though he had been writing since the age of fifteen, Gay did not publish anything until 1998, when two of his short stories were accepted by literary magazines.
 Before then, Gay made his living as a carpenter, drywall hanger, and house painter.

 Career

 In 1999, Gay published his first novel, The Long Home.
 Gay was recognized and marketed as "the real thing," a new Larry Brown.

 The novel won the 1999 James A. Michener Memorial Prize and sold well enough to start a bidding war for his second novel.
 Provinces of Night was published in late 2000 and confirmed Gay's knack for storytelling.
 It formed the basis for the 2010 independent film Bloodworth.
 In 2002, Gay published a collection of stories, I Hate to See That Evening Sun Go Down, and in 2006 Gay's third novel, Twilight was published.
 With its story of a kinky undertaker who hires a hitman to kill a nosy teenager, Twilight is Gay's most straightforward Southern Gothic novel.

 Gay's stories have been anthologized extensively, and as well as his fictional work, Gay frequently contributed essays on music to magazines such as Paste and Oxford American.

 William Gay was named a 2007 USA Ford Foundation Fellow and awarded a $50,000 grant by United States Artists, a public charity that supports and promotes the work of American artists.